sourcegraph/handbook/content/engineering/engineering-management.md

 - [The Five Dysfunctions of a Team](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756) - A model of how to think about what makes a highly effective team paired with a fictional story that illustrates the model.
 - [The Leader’s Guide to Unconscious Bias](https://www.amazon.com/Leaders-Guide-Unconscious-Bias-High-Performing/dp/1982144319) ([facilitated small group discussions](../support/support-values-enablement.md#part-2-deep-dive-on-be-welcoming-and-inclusive).

-## Promotion requests

-To be documented.

-## Compensation increase requests
+## Promotion and compensation increase requests

-To be documented.
+Refer to the [promotion request](career-development/talent-review-process.md#promotion-requests) and [compensation increase](career-development/talent-review-process.md#compensation-increase-requests) process information.

 ## Transitioning from Individual Contributor to Engineering Manager